TL;DR

 Dayparting: when are your users most active?

-Dayparting (Ad Schedule) adjusts bids by day of week and hour of day.
-If your CPA on Monday morning is 50% better than Friday evening — why bid the same?
+Dayparting (Ad Schedule) adjusts bids by day of the week and hour of the day.
+If your CPA on Monday morning is 50% better than on Friday evening — why bid the same?

 - Analyze performance by Hours of Day and Days of Week (Google Ads → Dimensions)

-- Identify top performing time slots (CPA 20%+ better than average)
+- Identify your top-performing time slots (CPA 20%+ better than average)

-- B2B campaigns: lower bids for weekends (or pause completely)
+- B2B campaigns: lower bids on weekends (or pause completely)

 Device bid adjustments (mobile/tablet/desktop)